 Comments

 The test case “Protecting data and information – data masking on integration analysis” is not complete/unclear.
 This pCR tries to enhance the pre-conditions and test steps in order to make the test case less ambiguous and automatable.
+Based on S3-253455 changes from SA3 Meeting #124.

 * * * First Change * * * *